SAP/cloud-security-services-integration-library/token-client/README.md

 [Troubleshooting JSON class path issues](/docs/Troubleshooting_JsonClasspathIssues.md) document.

 - `{\"error\":\"unauthorized\",\"error_description\":\"Unable to map issuer, [http://subdomain.localhost:8080/uaa/oauth/token] , to a single registered provider\"}`
 Token exchange is only supported within the same identity zone/tenant.
 So please make sure, that you are calling the token endpoint of the same tenant, that was used for the original token.
-In this case please configure the token flows with the subdomain from the original token, e.g. `tokenFlows.clientCredentialsTokenFlow().subdomain(jwtToken.getSubdomain());`
+In this case please configure the token flows with the subdomain from the original token, e.g. `tokenFlows.userTokenFlow().token(jwtToken).subdomain(jwtToken.getSubdomain());`

 ## Samples
 - [Java sample](/samples/java-tokenclient-usage)